Bourbon whiskey: History

 When American pioneers pushed west of the Allegheny Mountains following the American Revolution, the first counties they founded covered vast regions.
 One of these original, huge counties was Bourbon, established in 1785 and named after the French royal family.
 While this vast county was being carved into many smaller ones, early in the 19th century, many people continued to call the region Old Bourbon.
 Located within Old Bourbon was the principal port on the Ohio River, Maysville, Kentucky, from which whiskey and other products were shipped.
 "Old Bourbon" was stencilled on the barrels to indicate their port of origin.
 Old Bourbon whiskey was different because it was the first corn whiskey most people had ever tasted.
 In time, bourbon became the name for any corn-based whiskey.

+Although many distilleries operated in Bourbon County historically, no distilleries operated there between 1919 and late 2014, when a small distillery opened – a period of 95 years.